-Monitor area for H2S and/or LEL with personal monitors and document readings on
+Monitor area for H2S and/or LEL with personal monitors and document readings on the Air Monitoring Log Report all reading changes/increases to the Public Safety Group Supervisor For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching 10% LEL and/or 10 ppm H2S.
+Record all incoming and outgoing traffic, personnel, and equipment on the Roadblock Log

-Report all reading changes/increases to the Public Safety Group Supervisor For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching 10% LEL and/or 10 ppm H2S.
-Record all incoming and outgoing traffic, personnel, and equipment on the Roadblock When talking to motorists at the roadblock, only provide them with the information as directed by the Public Safety Group Supervisor Ask for identification prior to granting access You do not have the legal authority to restrict access to the area without an order from the relevant authority.
-Report any person who chooses to proceed, without permission, through the roadblock Check with the motorists and ensure all members of their residence are accounted for and documented on the Resident Contact Log Form.
-Report any resident that is left behind in the EPZ.
-The roadblock should be setup to allow optimal visibility and sufficient distance for traffic to come to a safe and complete stop.
-Roadblock personnel should be highly visible on the side of the road and have an escape route in case of an emergency.
-Do not leave your position until you are directed to do so.
-When stopping traffic: Hold the reflective stop/slow paddle erect an away from your body.
-Never wave the sign.
-Look directly at the approaching driver Raise your free arm with the palm of your hand exposed to the driver Bring the vehicle to a full stop After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you can been seen by other approaching vehicles Because visibility is reduced at night, it is important that you use utmost care when stopping traffic through a roadblock area, and that you protect yourself from injury by: e: The red signalling baton flashlight should only be used in place of the reflective s/slow paddle at night or in conditions of low/poor visibility.
-Forward information given to you by people passing through your location to the Public Safety Group Supervisor.
-Maintain roadblock locations.
-Do not leave until requested to do so by the Public Safety Group Supervisor or until relieved by other Roadblock personnel After the incident is over, participate in the incident debrief
+- When talking to motorists at the roadblock, only provide them with the information as directed by the Public Safety Group Supervisor - Ask for identification prior to granting access - You do not have the legal authority to restrict access to the area without an order from the relevant authority.
+Report any person who chooses to proceed, without permission, through the roadblock - Check with the motorists and ensure all members of their residence are accounted for and documented on the Resident Contact Log Form.
+Report any resident that is left behind in the EPZ. - The roadblock should be setup to allow optimal visibility and sufficient distance for traffic to come to a safe and complete stop. - Roadblock personnel should be highly visible on the side of the road and have an escape route in case of an emergency. - Do not leave your position until you are directed to do so.

+☐ When stopping traffic:

+- Hold the reflective stop/slow paddle erect an away from your body.
+Never wave the sign. - Look directly at the approaching driver - Raise your free arm with the palm of your hand exposed to the driver - Bring the vehicle to a full stop - After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you can be seen by other approaching vehicles - Because visibility is reduced at night, it is important that you use utmost care when stopping traffic through a roadblock area, and that you protect yourself from injury by: - Standing in a safe position on the shoulder of the road. - Waving the red signaling baton flashlight back and forth

-Note: The company should receive authorization from local authorities or the RCMP before establishing roadblocks on public roads.
-In Alberta, the company must contact the RCMP and Alberta Transportation to have a highway closed (e.g. Hwy 2, Hwy 63, Hwy 567).
+Note: The red signalling baton flashlight should only be used in place of the reflective stop/slow paddle at night or in conditions of low/poor visibility. ☐ Forward information given to you by people passing through your location to the Public Safety Group Supervisor. ☐ Maintain roadblock locations.
+Do not leave until requested to do so by the Public Safety Group Supervisor or until relieved by other Roadblock personnel ☐ After the incident is over, participate in the incident debrief Note : The company should receive authorization from local authorities or the RCMF before establishing roadblocks on public roads.
+In Alberta, the company must contact the RCMP and Alberta Transportation to have a highway closed (e.g., Hwy Hwy 63, Hwy 567).
 However, if the safety of the public is in jeopardy, the company must be prepared to quickly restrict access to the area before contacting these agencies.
-If warranted, the regulatory agency can issue a Closure Order that provides authority to close the area.

-The following information should be provided to RCMP, the transportation/highway authorities, and the local authority when they are contacted:

-The nature, location and extent of the emergency Suggestions where the roadblocks should be located Windspeed and direction Number of people living within the site-specific emergency planning zone.
+If warranted, the regulatory agency can issue a Closure Order that provides leg authority to close the area.
+The following information should be provided to RCMP, the transportation/highway authorities, and the local authority when they are contacted: ☐ The nature, location and extent of the emergency ☐ Suggestions where the roadblocks should be located ☐ Windspeed and direction □ Number of people living within the site-specific emergency planning zone.